wp-plugins/custom-google-talk-chatback/readme.txt

 == Description ==

 Embed links to your Google Talk Chatback.
 Display different things when online or offline.

-Highly customizable

-Special thanks to [Israelwebdev](http://israelwebdev.wordpress.com/2009/02/05/google-talk-status-api-in-php) who made the script that makes it possible to check if a user is online or offline.
+The plugin is made to be highly customizable.

 Features: